SpaceXpanse/Whitepaper/README.md

 ### Entertainment

-[**SpaceXpanse: Battleships** /Prototype/](https://github.com/SpaceXpanse/Battleships) - The classic game of Battleship, but with a twist /WIP/
+[**SpaceXpanse: Battleships**](https://github.com/SpaceXpanse/Battleships) - The classic game of Battleship, but with a twist /WIP/
 Open-source
 Non-profit - Foundation operated
 Simple multiplayer online game in the ROD blockchain

 - Developed on top of **libspex**'s headless Ships game with the help from various development tools.
 - Made with **Unity**
-- Simplistic gameplay: Two players can choose to compete with each other's tactical combat, strategic skills and shear luck
+- Simplistic gameplay: Two players can choose to compete with each other's tactical combat, strategic skills and shear luck for a prize that they agreed upon in the beginning
 - Ability to compare players' scores through Leaderboard
 - Owning NFTs to straighten spaceship's attack and defense capabilities /TBA/
 - In-game communication in real time through **Metalog** /TBD/